(original article by Robert Jobson, Evening Standard, 11 November 2016)

 “Tubli continues to serve as a compelling showcase of our capabilities and technology, further strengthening our position both regionally and internationally.
 Tubli has been a true win-win project.”

-On Monday 09th December, Bluewater Bio, an award winning provider of high-performance, cost-effective water and wastewater...
+On Thursday 23rd January Bluewater Bio International, an award winning provider of high-performance, cost-effective water and...